chika-kasymov/chika-kasymov.github.io/_posts/2017-01-30-UITextField_And_Auto_Suggestion.md

 Explanation:

-1. Conforming to protocol of our category.
+1. Conforming to the protocol of our category.
 2. Setting which field should have auto suggestion feature and calling `observeTextFieldChanges()` method to start observing changes.

 Steps **3**, **4**, **5** and **6** and just implementations of data source methods.

 That's it!
 It was good experience writing our own `UITextField` category.

-## 3. Conclusion <a id="conclusion"></a>
+## Conclusion

-As we can see categories are powerful feature of Objective-C language.
-By using it we can extend functionality of any base API class.
+As we can see categories are the powerful feature of the Objective-C language.
+By using it we can extend the functionality of any base API class.

 But they should be used carefully.
-For example, when I firstly implemented auto suggestion feature I implemented `dealloc` method.
-After that strange memory crashes occurred.
-Which means do not override `dealloc` method in categories.
+For example, when I first implemented auto suggestion feature I implemented the `dealloc` method.
+After that, strange memory crashes occurred.
+Which means - do not override `dealloc` method in categories.

 Thank you for your attention!

-**PS:** Full code can be found by this [link](https://github.com/chika-kasymov/UITextField_AutoSuggestion).
+**PS:** Full code can be found at this [link](https://github.com/chika-kasymov/UITextField_AutoSuggestion).